hguzha/FHIR/docs/_1.1/02-installing/05-air-gap-installation.md

 #### 10. Proceed with installation

-Now that the air gap installation preparation steps are complete, you may continue with the installation [IBM FHIR Server Operator installation](../installing).
+Now that the air gap installation preparation steps are complete, you may continue with the [installation](../installing).